+https://undergrad.fsu.edu/academic-information/schedule-planner/schedule-assistant classes

 Schedule Assistant is an application within Schedule Planner that you may use to plan, select and enroll in your classes.
-Searching for courses in Schedule Assistant allows you to: add courses that you want to take for the semester (alternately, you may also import planned courses from Undergraduate Degree Progress); add breaks into your schedule for work or extra-curricular activities to avoid time conflicts with your classes; and generate schedules to view all possible schedule combinations for your classes.
+Searching for courses in Schedule Assistant allows you to:

+- Add courses that you want to take for the semester (alternately, you may also import planned courses from Undergraduate Degree Progress) - Add breaks into your schedule for work or extra-curricular activities to avoid time conflicts with your

+Generate schedules to view all possible schedule combinations for your classes.

 After you have selected your preferred schedule, you may add it to your Shopping Cart and proceed with registration.
-You will learn more about how to access and use Schedule Assistant during Day 3 of Orientation.
+You will learn more about how to access and use Schedule Assistant during Orientation.